 COMPETITION FORMAT: Each boat consists of a 2-person team.
 Each boat is permitted to score their 5 largest bass.
 The weigh-in will be conducted as a photo/scorecard process where teams measure and photograph their catch, record the length and release the fish.
 The lengths will then be converted to pounds.
 Specific procedures and requirements for the photo/scorecard process can be found below.
 All state and local fishing regulations must be followed.
 Medals and payouts will be based on the converted weight of the total catch.
-Medals and payouts will go to the top three teams as well as the biggest bass.
+Medals and payouts will go to the top six teams as well as the biggest bass.

 AWARDS: Custom Cornhusker State Games gold, silver and bronze medals will be awarded to each team member of the top three teams.
 Bigger and better raffle prizes for 2021!
 A special payout for largest bass will also be awarded.

 PRE-TOURNAMENT PRACTICE: This tournament will have a 3-day off-limits period, which consists of the Tuesday – Thursday prior to the tournament.
 No participant may be on designated tournament waters for any reason during the official off-limits period.